The total number of cases in the GLP-1 MDL grew to 1,443.

 Ozempic is not FDA-approved to treat weight loss.
 This means the FDA has not evaluated evidence of the drug’s safety as a weight loss medication.

-Ozempic has also become popular for off-label use as a weight loss drug.
+Ozempic is popular for off-label use as a weight loss drug.
 Off-label use of drugs is both common and legal.
 It allows doctors to use their judgment to treat a variety of conditions and can expand the usefulness of certain drugs.
-But, it can lead to unexpected or unadvertised side effects.
+But it can lead to unexpected or unadvertised side effects.

 Soon after Ozempic hit the market in 2017, Novo Nordisk began to market the drug as a potential weight loss drug.
 It then developed Wegovy, a higher-dose version of Ozempic, to treat weight gain and obesity.
 Since then, both drugs have surged in popularity for weight loss, resulting in national shortages.
 Ozempic revenue reached $13.9 billion in 2023.

-While Ozempic has proven to work as an off-label weight loss aid, patients have reported unexpected and serious side effects, such as intestinal blockages and stomach paralysis or gastroparesis.
+While Ozempic has proven to work as an off-label weight loss aid, patients have reported unexpected and serious side effects and injuries including intestinal blockages and stomach paralysis or gastroparesis.
 For many people, Ozempic is not a safe weight loss aid.

 Many patients do regain weight after they stop taking Ozempic.
 One study showed that patients who stopped taking Ozempic regained two-thirds of the weight they had previously lost within one year.